mozilla/extension-workshop/README.md

 │   ├── build-script             # The JS build script
 │   └── build-styles             # The CSS build script
 │
-├── build                        # Where eleventy builds the site too │
+├── build                        # Where eleventy builds the site to │
 ├── dist                         # Where production builds are built │